It’s officially autumn, and backyard chicken keepers across the Northern Hemisphere are already preparing for winter weather. ❄️ 🐓

 Step 2: Ensure Access to Fresh, Unfrozen Water

-🧊🧊🧊 Freezing temperatures are bound to complicate your chicken care routine and a frozen water supply can be especially dangerous for your flock.
+As winter approaches, one thing is for sure: ice is coming for your chicken waterers! 🧊 🧊 🧊 Freezing temperatures are bound to complicate your chicken care routine and a frozen water supply can be especially dangerous for your flock.

 Access to fresh, unfrozen water is the #1 winter essential for chickens and other poultry.
 Dehydration can lead to health issues, reduced egg production, and decreased cold tolerance.

-🌟 10/10 Would Recommend! 🌟If you only add ONE tool to your winter chicken care routine this year, make it a Thermo Bucket Belt from RentACoop!🏆🥇🐐
+🌟 10/10 Would Recommend! 🌟 If you only add ONE tool to your winter chicken care routine this year, make it a Thermo Bucket Belt from RentACoop! 🏆🥇🐐

 Step 3: Keep A Cozy Coop